The context menu item Reorient subcontainer can be found with the Surrounding container,

-If static positioning is selected in the properties of the elements, this is an easy way to orient
+If static positioning is selected in the properties of the elements, in this way one can orient

-elements on top of or next to one another.
+elements very easily on top of one another or next to one another.

 The new element receives the same type of position and takes up, as long as the width and/or height

 of the old element is defined, one-third of the space of the old element.
 This will be reduced in space

 correspondingly.
 New layout elements then also always be inserted in this way, when an existing element

 in color is shown in a lighter color or a transparent element is shown in blue.